AllianceSoftware/django-allianceutils/README.md

 #### JSON Ordered

 * A version of django's core json serializer that outputs field in sorted order
-* The built-in one uses a standard `dict` with completely unpredictable order which makes fixture diffs often contain field ordering changes
+* The built-in one uses a standard `dict` with completely unpredictable order which causes json diffs to show spurious changes

 * Setup
     * Add to `SERIALIZATION_MODULES` in your settings